 Before talking about the different types of packaging materials, it is convenient to remember the main functions of packaging: containing, preserving, informing, identifying and manipulating.
 There are many other functions but these ones sum up most of them.

-Besides, it must be noted that the functions packaging must fulfill are as important as the properties of the packed product and the distribution cycle to which the packaging product system must be subjected to.
+Besides, it must be noted that the functions packaging must fulfill are as important as the properties of the packed product and the distribution cycle to which the packaging production system must be subjected.

 Types of packaging materials

 The types of packaging materials used in the industry are extremely wide and they range from light and economical materials such as plastic films or cardboard boxes to complex reusable structures of different packaging materials, such as those used by the aeronautical industry to move parts of the aircraft before its assembly.

 A classification criterion for the types of packaging is the amount of materials they are formed of:

 - Monomaterial: Those made of a single packaging material.

 - Multimaterial: Those formed by two or more materials.